Kristian Bezuidenhout / Zurich Chamber Orchestra (ZKO)

 J.C.
 Bach / C.P.E.
 Bach / W.A.
 Mozart

 One of the nice venues for small orchestras and chamber music is the St.Peter Church in the medieval part of Zurich.
-I have previously encountered the Zurich Chamber Orchestra (Zürcher Kammerorchester, ZKO, see Wikipedia for additional information) in this venue back in 2016-03-15.
+I have previously encountered the Zurich Chamber Orchestra (Zürcher Kammerorchester, ZKO, see Wikipedia for additional information) in this venue, back in 2016-03-15.
 That church seems the ideal venue for chamber music and small orchestras.

-Conductor & Soloist
+Kristian Bezuidenhout, Conductor & Soloist

 This time, the soloist was Kristian Bezuidenhout (*1979, see again Wikipedia for more information), my favorite fortepiano player.
 Bezuidenhout was not just soloist, but also conducted the orchestra which had grouped itself standing in a semi-circle around the fortepiano (more on the instrument below).

 In the symphonies and in orchestral parts of the concerti, Bezuidenhout changed casually between unceremonious conducting and continuo (ciphered bass) playing.
 The latter served as harmonic filler, and also as discreet rhythmic foundation.
-In this function, the fortepiano remained inconspicuous: in the symphonies, Bezuidenhout kept the lid half-closed, and he sure played softly and used the shift pedal, as well as the moderator pedal(s), as appropriate.
+In this function, the fortepiano remained inconspicuous.
+In the symphonies, Bezuidenhout kept the lid half-closed, and he sure played softly and used the shift pedal, as well as the moderator pedal(s), as appropriate.
 On top of that, the fortepiano does not stand out from the string sound nearly as much as a harpsichord.
-Mostly just in soft passages, one could individual chords, arpeggi, and occasionally transitional fioriture—all very subtle and discreet (my seat was in the center of the nave).
+Mostly just in soft passages, one could enjoy individual chords, arpeggi, and occasionally transitional fioriture—all very subtle and discreet (my seat was in the center of the nave).

 In the concerti, the conducting was of course limited to the orchestral / continuo segments.
 This “marginal, casual conducting” only worked because the ensemble was (adequately) limited in size (around 18 string players).
-More importantly, though, the concertmaster, Willi Zimmermann, kept a very active lead role, throughout the concert, and he again could count on the attentive, engaged cooperation of every single instrumentalist: it felt like the “ZKO family”, indeed.
+More importantly, though, the concertmaster, Willi Zimmermann, kept a very active lead role, throughout the concert, and he again could count on the attentive, engaged cooperation of every single instrumentalist.
+It felt like the “ZKO family”, indeed.

-Kristian Bezuidenhout was playing on a the replica of a Viennese fortepiano by Jakob Bertsche, built in 2009 by Robert A Brown, Oberndorf (near Salzburg).
+Kristian Bezuidenhout was playing on a the replica of a Viennese fortepiano by Jakob Bertsche, built in 2009 by Robert A. Brown, Oberndorf (near Salzburg).
 According to the builder, the original instrument (which Brown restored, and which is now in a private collection in Paris) dates from around 1815.

 Where in the development of fortepianos does the instrument stand?
 Certainly, this model goes far beyond what the instruments during Mozart’s time were offering.
 It is bigger, has a larger tonal / keyboard range, and vastly more possibilities to modulate, vary the sound.
 Still, it is a fortepiano (as opposed to a modern grand piano), i.e., it is built entirely from wood, the strings are simple wires, not wound, the keyboard mechanics are vastly more agile, lighter, with the small hammer heads covered with leather (rather than felt).